TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-Once into Burp Suite, there are two important things that we need to see.
+Inside Burp Suite, there are two `key` things worth nothing.

-1.- X-Forwarded-Server: golang:
+-> 1.- X-Forwarded-Server: golang:

-This header revelas to us the technology behind the server.
+This header revelas to us the `technology` stack used by the backend - In this case, `Golang`.

-Important to take it into account when testing vulns.
+It's useful `information` when testing for technology specific `vulnerabilities`.

 <br />